Higher Categories and Topological Quantum Field Theories: Abstract

 \section{Abstract}

-We construct a Turaev-Viro type invariant of smooth closed oriented $4$-manifolds out of a $G$-crossed braided spherical fusion category ($G$-BSFC) for $G$ a finite group.
+We construct a state-sum type invariant of smooth closed oriented $4$-manifolds out of a $G$-crossed braided spherical fusion category ($G$-BSFC) for $G$ a finite group.
 The construction can be extended to obtain a $(3+1)$-dimensional topological quantum field theory (TQFT).
 The invariant of $4$-manifolds generalizes several known invariants in literature such as the Crane-Yetter invariant from a ribbon fusion category and Yetter's invariant from homotopy $2$-types.
-If the $G$-BSFC is concentrated only at the sector indexed by the trivial group element, a co-homology class in $H^4(G,U(1))$ can be introduced to produce a different invariant, which reduces to the twisted Dijkgraaf-Witten theory in a special case.
+If the $G$-BSFC is concentrated only at the sector indexed by the trivial group element, a cohomology class in $H^4(G,U(1))$ can be introduced to produce a different invariant, which reduces to the twisted Dijkgraaf-Witten theory in a special case.
 Although not proven, it is believed that our invariants are strictly different from other known invariants.
-It remains to see if the invariants are sensitive to smooth structures.
-It is expected that the most general input to the construction of $(3+1)$-TQFTs is a spherical fusion $2$-category.
-We show that a $G$-BSFC corresponds to a monoidal $2$-category with certain extra structures, but these structures do not satisfy all the axioms of a spherical fusion $2$-category given by M. Mackaay.
+It remains to be seen if the invariants are sensitive to smooth structures.
+It is expected that the most general input to the state-sum type construction of $(3+1)$-TQFTs is a spherical fusion $2$-category.
+We show that a $G$-BSFC corresponds to a monoidal $2$-category with certain extra structure, but that structure does not satisfy all the axioms of a spherical fusion $2$-category given by M. Mackaay.
 Thus the question of what axioms properly define a spherical fusion $2$-category is open.